enyo/iris/README.md

 ### Create service definitions

-In a separate file you create a `getServiceDefinitions()` function that returns a `ServiceDefinitions` object.
+In a separate file you create a function that returns a `ServiceDefinitions` object.
 This object will be used to start the server, and to build the files for the client.

 Example `lib/service_definitions.dart`: